skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 seem to be some connection.
 Perhaps they can use these soldiers to communicate with the Queen and let her know about Mordan.

-Eomer yells at them to stop.
+Eomier yells at them to stop.
 They ignore him.
 He gets down from his horse and stands in their path as they march.
 The leader reaches for his sword.
-Eomer holds up his hands in a peaceful gesture, which is ignored.
+Eomier holds up his hands in a peaceful gesture, which is ignored.
 He holds his ground and tries to engage the soldier in conversation.
 The sword is drawn.
-Eomer backs out of its way.
+Eomier backs out of its way.
 The sword returns to his side.

-Eomer gives up and simply jogs alongside them (they march very fast) as he talks.
+Eomier gives up and simply jogs alongside them (they march very fast) as he talks.
 He tells them that Mordan is free and that Noreeno seems to be some sort of betrayer.
 He relates the important points of the last few days.
 The solders never acknowledge him in any way.